FACT-Finder-Web-Components/magento2-module/README.md

 prefix (ftp://) and without the slash at the end.

 The CSV file uses double quotes `"` for field enclosure and a semi-colon `;` as field delimiter.

-For the option *Manufacturer*, choose the product attribute, which signifies the brand or manufacturer, the latter being the default field.

 The *Select additional Attributes* option offers a multiple-choice list of attributes.
 Select all of those you want added to the CSV file.